 - Salt and Pepper to taste

-- Shred cabbage, carrot, and onion in food processor (or substitute 1-16 oz package coleslaw mix).
+- Shred the cabbage, carrot, and onion in a food processor.
 Transfer to large mixing bowl.

-- Mix together mayonnaise, coleslaw, vinegar, celery seed, Monkfruit, salt and pepper.
+- Mix together the mayonnaise, coleslaw, vinegar, celery seed, Monkfruit, salt and pepper.